yuval-k/chainlink-twitter/docs/setup_local_testnet.md

 We'll start by creating a local setup in kubernetes.
 To keep things simple, we will use KinD to setup everything on our laptop.
 Kubernetes is used so we can replicate the setup fast in a reproducible fashion.
 This can also potentially run in CI systems.

+## setup.sh
+Assuming you have all the requirements above, you can use the auto-generated [setup.sh](../scripts/setup.sh) to run everything in one command (just run the bootstrap part one time at first).

+To re-generate `setup.sh` from this readme, run `npm run gen-setupsh`.

 # Demo Environment Setup